What is IL Sound Beginnings?

 Early Intervention before 6 months of age

-Babies who are diagnosed as deaf or hard of hearing will be referred to early intervention services.
+Babies who are diagnosed as DHH will be referred to early intervention services.
 The EHDI program will link you to services that can help you in this process.

 Parent Support right from the start

-Babies who are diagnosed as deaf or hard of hearing will be referred to parent support to link you to services that can help you in this process.
+Babies who are diagnosed as DHH will be referred to parent support to link you to services that can help you in this process.
 The organization listed in the FAMILIES page will reach out to you to provide support and guidance and help you navigate through the coming months.